VHP4Safety/QSPRpred-Docker/README.md

 ## Example Use

-One of the authors have provided us an example for agonists on the thyroid hormone receptor.
+One of the authors has provided us an example 'for agonists on the thyroid hormone receptor'.
 Following are the steps to conduct the example.

 1. Create a Conda environment with Python >= 3.10
 2. Install the qsprpred module with `pip install qsprpred`